OsamuHamasaki/FWJ-NoteHandling/README.md

-# FWJ-NoteHandling
+# FWJ-UI-Pharo
-Smalltalk implementation of note handling exercise
+FWJ-UI implementation by Pharo